We're constantly hearing about new ways to enhance and renew our hair care routines.

 Known for its naturally restorative, health-boosting properties, rosemary oil has been used for years to combat a variety of ailments, and has a host of benefits for liver health, stress levels, and cognitive function among other things.

 In recent years, however, these restorative properties have been most effective at combating issues surrounding hair loss and general scalp health.
 But how exactly does rosemary help hair growth?

-1. Does rosemary oil thicken hair?
+1. It helps oil thicken hair

 The strength and thickness of your hair is said to be directly linked with healthy circulation and blood flow throughout the body.